DirtyDabe23/Projects/techRequirements.md

 - Their location was the last remaining location with independently managed email, account access, etc.
 - We cut over their users via our in-house (David Drosdick) developed [Clear Enrollment](https://github.com/DirtyDabe23/EvapcoRepo/blob/main/Modules/Clear-Enrollment/Clear-Enrollment.ps1) module.
     - Users signed into the Company Portal on a device that went through this process to register it.
-    - There were signficant breakdowns in communication on both the HQ and Sub-Location
+    - There were signficant breakdowns in communication on both the HQ and Sub-Location side.
     - "Generally Unpleasant Experience"

 # Current Blockers